HelloYeew/kasumi/README.md

 # kasumi-ruby
  A rewrite of [Kasumi](https://github.com/HelloYeew/kasumi-old) in Ruby

+ Currently have a plan to rewrite it as Discord.NET due to the performance of it.

 ## Invite link

 You can invite the bot to your server by use [this link](https://discord.com/oauth2/authorize?client_id=806810705205395456&permissions=8&scope=bot)